 Christmas is just around the corner!
 Did you know personalized gifts are trending?

-Well, of course they are because in our age of cookie-cutter machine made, mass produced items, a personalized gift really is something to cherish!
+In our age of cookie-cutter machine made, mass produced items, a personalized gift really is something to cherish!

 There are so many opportunities today to make photo gifts that are customized for you, but a problem that many people face is that they don’t have a good quality scanner to capture these photos.
 They need an easy way to get them out of photo albums and relative’s houses and museums in order to scan for these digital projects.
-A couple years ago I learned about the Flip-Pal Scanner and I knew this would be a perfect solution.
+A couple of years ago I learned about the Flip-Pal Scanner and I knew this would be a perfect solution.
 It is super easy to use and captures high-quality (up to 600ppi) scans so they can be used for making photo gifts.

 Once you have your photos in a digital format you can really go to town and make some super special items.